Tino Sabbatelli: WWE (2014–2020)

 In October 2014, Piscitelli signed a developmental contract with WWE and began training to become a professional wrestler at the WWE Performance Center in Orlando, Florida.

 He made his in-ring debut for WWE's developmental territory, NXT, at a live event on April 4, 2015, competing unsuccessfully in a battle royal.
 After ten months of training, he suffered a concussion during an NXT live event.
 In October 2015, he was given the ring name Anthony Sabbatelli, later tweaked to Tino Sabbatelli.
 He was featured on an exclusive TV show on the WWE Network called Breaking Ground, which featured his NXT training.

 Sabbatelli made his televised debut on the October 12, 2016, episode of NXT, teaming with Riddick Moss in a loss to TM-61 in the first round of the 2016 Dusty Rhodes Tag Team Classic.
 He made a further appearance on the January 4, 2017, episode of NXT, again teaming with Moss in a defeat to The Revival.
 Sabbatelli appeared again on the May 10 episode of NXT, teaming with Moss in a loss to DIY.
 He had his first televised singles match on the September 20 episode of NXT, losing to Johnny Gargano.
 Sabbatelli and Moss had their first televised victory on the October 25 episode of NXT, defeating the team of Oney Lorcan and Danny Burch.
 In early 2018, Sabbatelli and Moss entered the Dusty Rhodes Tag Team Classic losing to Sanity in the first round.
 Sabbatelli turned on Moss on April 25 after losing to Heavy Machinery.
 He suffered a torn pectoral muscle at the end of April and underwent surgery.
 On April 17, 2020, it was announced that he was released from his WWE contract.

 All Elite Wrestling (2020)

 Piscitelli made his All Elite Wrestling debut under the ring name Sabby on the July 21, 2020, episode of AEW Dark, teaming with Brady Pierce in a losing effort against Best Friends.

 Return to WWE (2020–2021)

 On October 16, 2020, it was reported that Piscitelli had re-signed with WWE.
 However on June 25, 2021, Piscitelli was once again released from his WWE contract.

 Personal life

 Piscitelli is of Italian descent.
-He has a sister named Sabrina and a brother named Sean, an independent wrestler who performs under the ring name Sean Swag.
+He has a sister named Sabrina, and a brother named Sean, also a professional wrestler who performs on the independent circuit under the ring name Sean Swag.
 As of 2018, he is in a relationship with fellow professional wrestler Amanda Saccomanno, better known by the ring name Mandy Rose.
 On September 17, 2022, they announced their engagement.
+They were married on November 2, 2024 at the Park Chateau Estate and Gardens in East Brunswick, New Jersey.